Emission of time-ordered photon pairs from a coherently-driven Kerr microcavity: Analysis

-We then take advantage of the fact that in our system, the Bogoliubov excitations are coupled to the thermal bath of solid-state photons \cite{Frerot_2023}, so that $n_b$ can be increased by increasing the microcavity temperature.
-We thus measure $g^{(2)}_{NG,1p}(\tau)$ for temperatures increasing from $4.2\,$K to $10\,$K. Examples of such correlation functions are shown in Fig.\ref{fig2}.a.
-The data exhibit the trend predicted by the theoretical $A(n_b)$ and $\xi(n_b)$ in Eqs.(\ref{eq:xi_of_n}-\ref{eq:A_of_n}): for increasing temperature, $g_{GN,1p,\mathrm{max}}$ decreases significantly, while the asymmetry gets smaller.
+\mrc{According to Eqs.(\ref{eq:A_of_n},\ref{eq:xi_of_n}), increasing $n_b$ should decrease both $\xi$ and $A$, and both quantities should remain linked with each other by Eq.\eqref{A_of_alpha}.
+We then take advantage of the fact that in polaritonic systems, the Bogoliubov excitations are coupled to the thermal bath of solid-state photons \cite{Frerot_2023}, and $n_b$ can thus be increased by increasing the microcavity temperature.
+We thus perform sets of temperature-dependent measurements of $g^{(2)}_{NG,1p}(\tau)$ between $T=4.0\,$K to $20\,$K. The result is shown for the $7\,\mu$m micropillar in Fig.\ref{fig:fig2}.(a).
+The data exhibit the expected trend: for increasing temperature, the peak correlation value $\max[g^{(2)}_{NG,1p}(\tau)]$, and hence $A$, decreases, while the asymmetry gets smaller.}

-To perform this analysis quantitatively and as accurately as possible, we account for the fact that in the actual experiment, the spectral tail of the lower $1s$ mode, as well as some unstructured background emission $I_{G,bg}$, contribute a fraction $\rho_G$ of the total number of photons at the $1p$ Ghost frequency: the measured $\rho_G(T)$ is plotted in Fig.\ref{fig2}.b (see SI section 1 for the measurement method).
-This unwanted emission results in the two following mild deviations (i,ii) from the ideal single-mode model that we can mitigate with a slightly more sophisticated analysis.

-(i) Owing to the different spatial pattern of $I_{bg,G}$, the $1s$, and the $1p$ mode, $\rho_G$ leads to a smaller value of the measured correlation when the detection is shifted away from the anti-node of the $1p$ mode.
-Although we use microscopy to position $C_{1p,N,G}$ at one of $1p$'s antinode as accurately as possible, we repeat the measurement three times to be sure that the measured trend relating $A_M(T)$ and $\xi_M(T)$ is due to $n_b(T)$ as desired, and not to a spatial repositioning fluctuations in the detection.

-(ii) A non-zero $\rho_G$ means that not only $1p$ photons but also photons from other sources are both contributing to pair counts, a situation that deviates from the single mode case.
-Fortunately, the fraction of non-$1p$ photons at the normal frequency amount to $\rho_N<4\%$ in the interval $T=[4,10]\,$K (see SI section I for the measurement).
-As a result, the Ghost background photons only contribute accidental pairs with the Normal photons and $\rho_G$ only leads to a correction of the normalization factor in $g^{(2)}_{NG,1p}(\tau)$ by a factor $(1-\rho_G)^{-1}$.
-We can thus apply this correction to determine the $1p$-only correlation amplitude in the measurement $A_{Mc}=A_{M}/(1-\rho_G)$, while the measured asymmetry $\xi_M$ needs no correction.

-The data pairs $(A_{Mc},\xi_M)[T]$ obtained in this way are plotted in Fig.\ref{fig2}.c, alongside the theoretical prediction Eq.(\ref{A_of_alpha}) for $A(\xi)$.
-A solid agreement is found between the two, confirming that the observed correlation parameters $A$ and $\xi$ are indeed consistent with Bogoliubov's time-ordering mechanism of the photons, in the regime $n_b<1$, and over the explored range of $n_b(T)$.